 - Serum Antibodies from a Subset of Horses Positive for Babesia caballi by Competitive Enzyme-Linked Immunosorbent Assay Demonstrate a Protein Recognition Pattern That Is Not Consistent with Infection

-- Peter O Awinda - Department of Veterinary Microbiology and Pathology, College of Veterinary Medicine, Washington State University, Pullman, Washington, USARobert H Mealey - Department of Veterinary Microbiology and Pathology, College of Veterinary Medicine, Washington State University, Pullman, Washington, USALaura B. A Williams - Department of Veterinary Microbiology and Pathology, College of Veterinary Medicine, Washington State University, Pullman, Washington, USAPatricia A Conrad - Department of Pathology, Microbiology and Immunology, School of Veterinary Medicine, University of California, Davis, California, USAAndrea E Packham - Department of Pathology, Microbiology and Immunology, School of Veterinary Medicine, University of California, Davis, California, USAKathryn E Reif - Department of Veterinary Microbiology and Pathology, College of Veterinary Medicine, Washington State University, Pullman, Washington, USAJuanita F Grause - Animal and Plant Health Inspection Service, Veterinary Services, National Veterinary Services Laboratories, Ames, Iowa, USAAngela M Pelzel-McCluskey - U.S. Department of Agriculture, Animal and Plant Health Inspection Service, Veterinary Services, Western Regional Office, Fort Collins, Colorado, USAChungwon Chung - Department of Veterinary Microbiology and Pathology, College of Veterinary Medicine, Washington State University, Pullman, Washington, USAReginaldo G Bastos - Department of Veterinary Microbiology and Pathology, College of Veterinary Medicine, Washington State University, Pullman, Washington, USALowell S Kappmeyer - Animal Diseases Research Unit, Agricultural Research Service, U.S. Department of Agriculture, Pullman, Washington, USADaniel K Howe - Department of Veterinary Science, M. H. Gluck Equine Research Center, University of Kentucky, Lexington, Kentucky, USASallyAnne L Ness - Department of Clinical Sciences, College of Veterinary Medicine, Cornell University, Ithaca, New York, USADonald P Knowles - Department of Veterinary Microbiology and Pathology, College of Veterinary Medicine, Washington State University, Pullman, Washington, USAMassaro W Ueti - Animal Diseases Research Unit, Agricultural Research Service, U.S. Department of Agriculture, Pullman, Washington, USA
+- Peter O Awinda - Department of Veterinary Microbiology and Pathology, College of Veterinary Medicine, Washington State University, Pullman, Washington, USARobert H Mealey - Department of Veterinary Microbiology and Pathology, College of Veterinary Medicine, Washington State University, Pullman, Washington, USALaura B. A Williams - Department of Veterinary Microbiology and Pathology, College of Veterinary Medicine, Washington State University, Pullman, Washington, USAPatricia A Conrad - Department of Pathology, Microbiology and Immunology, School of Veterinary Medicine, University of California, Davis, California, USAAndrea E Packham - Department of Pathology, Microbiology and Immunology, School of Veterinary Medicine, University of California, Davis, California, USAKathryn E Reif - Department of Veterinary Microbiology and Pathology, College of Veterinary Medicine, Washington State University, Pullman, Washington, USAJuanita F Grause - Animal and Plant Health Inspection Service, Veterinary Services, National Veterinary Services Laboratories, Ames, Iowa, USAAngela M Pelzel-McCluskey - U.S. Department of Agriculture, Animal and Plant Health Inspection Service, Veterinary Services, Western Regional Office, Fort Collins, Colorado, USAChungwon Chung - Washington State University, Department of Veterinary Microbiology and PathologyReginaldo G Bastos - Department of Veterinary Microbiology and Pathology, College of Veterinary Medicine, Washington State University, Pullman, Washington, USALowell S Kappmeyer - Animal Diseases Research Unit, Agricultural Research Service, U.S. Department of Agriculture, Pullman, Washington, USADaniel K Howe - Department of Veterinary Science, M. H. Gluck Equine Research Center, University of Kentucky, Lexington, Kentucky, USASallyAnne L Ness - Department of Clinical Sciences, College of Veterinary Medicine, Cornell University, Ithaca, New York, USADonald P Knowles - Department of Veterinary Microbiology and Pathology, College of Veterinary Medicine, Washington State University, Pullman, Washington, USAMassaro W Ueti - Animal Diseases Research Unit, Agricultural Research Service, U.S. Department of Agriculture, Pullman, Washington, USA

 - Clinical and vaccine immunology, Vol.20(11), pp.1752-1757